 return None

-4. Database Text Truncation
+Database Text Truncation

 CREATE TABLE configs (

-data VARCHAR(100) -- Too short!
+data VARCHAR(100)

 CREATE TABLE configs (

-5. Logging Truncation
+Logging and Debug Output Truncation

 import logging

-How to Debug
+How I Debug This Error

 function debugJson(str) {

-const opens = (str.match(/[{\[]/g) || []).length;
+const opens = (str.match(/[{\[]/g) || []).length

-const closes = (str.match(/[}\]]/g) || []).length;
+const closes = (str.match(/[}\]]/g) || []).length

 try {